SlimBrowser

 SlimBrowser is a tabbed multiple-site web browser from FlashPeak, Inc., an Austin, Texas-based company.

 It formerly used the Microsoft Trident layout engine.
 It incorporates a large collection of features like built-in popup killer, skinned window frame, form filler, site group, quick-search, auto login, hidden sites, built-in commands and scripting, online translation, script error suppression, blacklist/whitelist filtering, and URL Alias.

 SlimBrowser was one of the twelve browser choices offered to European Economic Area users of Microsoft Windows in 2010.

 Since V6.0, SlimBrowser has adopted a multi-process architecture to improve stability and eliminate performance restrictions associated with traditional single-process browsers.
 SlimBrowser included a full-featured form filler with the support of multiple identities in V6.01.

 After development had been paused, it started again in 2019, switching to Gecko engine, counting versions from V10.0.

+Other browsers

-FlashPeak also makes the cross-platform browser SlimJet which uses Chromium.
+FlashPeak also makes the cross-platform browser SlimJet which uses Chromium (Blink engine).
 SlimBoat used WebKit, but is no longer supported.